nhejazi/macosx_fresh/README.md

 ## Package Libraries

 * __[nhejazi/myPkgLib](https://github.com/nhejazi/myPkgLib)__ - a working list
-  of packages to be used alongside the core software in this repo.
+  of packages to be used alongside the core software distributed here.

 ---